fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 `
 ```

 The <i>PhoneForm</i> component responsible for the change is straightforward.
 The form has fields for the person's name and new phone number, and calls the _changeNumber_ function.
-The function is done using the _useMutation_-hook.
+The function is done using the _useMutation_ hook.
 Interesting lines on the code have been highlighted.

 ```js